Elizabeth142/expense-tracker-elizabeth-reji/README.md

 Future months are not available for the current year.

-## 📈 Expense Breakdown
+## 📈 Expense Chart

-The expense breakdown displays expenses grouped by category.
+The expense chart displays expenses grouped by category.

 Each category shows: